 Some apps are more power hungry than others, and sometimes apps have issues that cause them to grab more than their fair share of your system resources.

 If you want to see which apps are using up your system resources, open the Activity Monitor in the Utilities folder.
 (Or press Command-space bar and start to type 'activity' and press enter to open it from there).

 Activity Monitor shows all the processes on your Mac (some of which you can't, or shouldn't, close) so go to the menu bar at the top of the screen and click View > Windowed Processes before you do anything.

 Now, back in Activity Monitor, click on the CPU button and the "%CPU" column to list all programs by the amount of CPU they are using.
 You can also use this to see what Memory, Disk and Network different processes are using.

-Take note of the apps that are using the most power - they might be due an update which would make them work more efficiently.
+Take note of the apps that are using the most power - they might require a software update which would make them work more efficiently.